openalias/openalias-spec/README.md

 This GitHub repository is the home for the official OpenAlias specifications.

-The OpenAlias v2 Specification is currently being discussed.
+The OpenAlias v2 Specification is currently a release candidate, and the discussion is nearing completion.
 Please review the pull requests and issues, and join our [Matrix](https://matrix.to/#/#openalias:matrix.org) or Libera IRC (#openalias) channel for further discussion.

 ## What is OpenAlias?